maryannxy/sdk-android/README.md

 boolean isUpdateSignificant();
 ```

-Returns true is the update will be significant (long time since last update).
+Returns true if the update will be significant (long time since last update).

 ##### Example